shubhamshelke29/unified_proj/README.md

 Contributing

-Contributions to the Techfarm-hub project are welcome!
+Contributions to the Farm Techub project are welcome!
 Feel free to submit bug reports, feature requests, or pull requests.
 Please ensure that any contributions adhere to the project's coding standards and guidelines.